tarwn/lessthandot-hugo/blogs/content/posts/2013-02-23-listing-tables-that-are-truly.md

 AS PARTITION pfFiscalYear ALL TO ([PRIMARY])
 ```

-_Partition scheme &#8216;psFiscalYear' has been created successfully. &#8216;PRIMARY' is marked as the next used filegroup in partition scheme &#8216;psFiscalYear'._
+_Partition scheme 'psFiscalYear' has been created successfully.
+'PRIMARY' is marked as the next used filegroup in partition scheme 'psFiscalYear'._

 Now we will add a clustered index and partition this on the YearCol column, the syntax looks like this